Vitamin D and Seasonal Flu

 8) Why have other flu epidemics in history spread so rapidly, even with out the availability of modern transport?

 This has always puzzled me.
-Today if the H1N1 wants to travel from, say Texas to New York, it only has to hop a human that is hopping on a jet and it can make the journey in several hours.
+Today if the H1N1 wants to travel from, say Texas to New York, it only has to travel with a human that is hopping on a jet and it can make the journey in several hours.
 In history, travel was much slower, taking weeks or even months.
 Yet outbreaks happened much faster than the typical travel times of the eras.

 9) Why does experimental inoculation of seronegative humans fail to cause illness in all the volunteers?